-- soils, terrain, vegetation species and communities, wetlands, wildlife species and wildlife habitat, aquatic species and habitat, groundwater, surface water bodies and hydrology, environmentally sensitive areas, and land use within the local study area following and referencing published Alberta Environment and Parks (AEPProtected Areas (AEPA) guidelines if applicable. - Describe the methodology used and any field surveys conducted to identify, evaluate, and rate any potential environmental effects and determine their significance, along with an explanation of the scientific rationale for choosing this methodology. - Describe the mitigation measures the applicant proposes to implement during the life of the project to reduce the potential adverse effects. - Describe the predicted residual adverse effects of the project and their significance after implementation of the proposed mitigation. - Describe any monitoring activities the applicant proposes to implement during the life of the project to verify the effectiveness of the proposed mitigation.
+- soils, terrain, vegetation species and communities, wetlands, wildlife species and wildlife habitat, aquatic species and habitat, groundwater. surface water bodies and hydrology, environmentally sensitive areas. and land use within the local study area following and referencing published Alberta Environment and Protected Areas (AEPA) guidelines if applicable. - Describe the methodology used and any field surveys conducted to identify, evaluate, and rate any potential environmental effects and determine their significance, along with an explanation of the scientific rationale for choosing this methodology. - Describe the mitigation measures the applicant proposes to implement during the life of the project to reduce the potential adverse effects. - Describe the predicted residual adverse effects of the project and their significance after implementation of the proposed mitigation. - applicable to a project.
+Describe any monitoring activities the applicant proposes to implement during the - life of the project to verify the effectiveness of the proposed mitigation. - Present an overall comparison of the proposed routes, in particular, identify the environmental features and any potential environmental effects (e.g., on native vegetation communities, rare plants, wetlands, topography, unique terrain features, sensitive soils, wildlife species setbacks and wildlife habitat, and environmentally significant areas), and identify land use and resource features (e.g., agricultural, residential, recreational, forestry, trapping and hunting areas, protective notations, and existing or potential archaeological sites) for each route in a table with stated units (kilometre, total number, etc.). - List the qualifications of the individual(s) who conducted or oversaw the environmental evaluation.